gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 }
 ```

-As in the previous case, by default, local accounts are created.

 ### Permissions

-In order for the [`Microsoft.ContainerService/managedClusters`][listclustersaks] call to be possible, the Azure identity which the Teleport Discovery Service is using must include the following permission:
+In order for the Discovery Service to be able to list the AKS clusters, the Azure identity which the Teleport Discovery Service is using must include the following permission:

 ```json